pickles, sakura, tea, tsukemono

-A mixture of rice bran, salt, seaweed, and other varying ingredients.
+A mixture of rice bran, salt, seaweed, and other ingredients.
 Whole vegetables are added to this mixture and left to cure anywhere from a single day to several months.
-The results are crisp, salty and tangy pickles good for digestion.
+The results are crisp, salty, and tangy pickles that are good for digestion.

 Using a salty, fermented soybean paste called miso, misozuke is used for vegetables as well as meat and fish.
 Compared to nukazuke, the result tends to be crisp, with a distinct salty flavor.